apeskinian/p4_watch-o-tron/README.md

     #### Individual Accounts

-    - When you first navigate to the Watch-O-Tron you are required to log in or create an account.
+    - When you first navigate to the Watch-O-Tron, you are required to log in or create an account.
 This is because every user needs their own account to use the site.
-This keeps their information private and stops anyone without authorisation editing their data.
-When logged in your username is displayed so that you know you are logged in to the correct account.
-Every page also has the log out button.
+This keeps their information private and stops anyone without authorisation from editing their data.
+When logged in, your username is displayed so that you know you are logged in to the correct account.
+Every page also has the log-out button.
     <br>

     | Sign In | Sign Up | Sign Out |